ZeynepCAN96/omega2_clocking_system/README.md

 2.Configure file `config.py`

-3.Run the database,set a department and create employees
+3.Run the `database.py` ,set a department and create employees

 4.Run the `main.py`

 5.Read the card to RFID expansion

-6.Run the `database.py`

 See [Running and Writing Tests](https://devguide.python.org/runtests/) for more on running tests.